 Cats on the stakeout

-These are excerpts from interesting conversations I had with people in Madrid and Barcelona.
+When I travel I always bring my notebook.
+These are excerpts from conversations I had with people in Madrid and Barcelona.

-"That one you see over there is Martha Sanchez.
-In this terminal you can always find low budget celebrities."
+"That one right there is Martha Sanchez.
+In this terminal you always find celebrities with lower budgets."

 "Is it true you got lost?
 What is it your first time in town?
-Yeah, we usually pick up all our passengers in this bar."
+Yeah, we usually wait for our passengers in this bar."

-"Well, actually we find the way you Latin people talk very funny, it's just strange."
+"Well, on the other hand we find very funny the way that you Latin people talk, it's just strange."

-"When [Real] Madrid plays at the final, Barcelona fans watch any other final from any previous year, on purpose."
+"When [Real] Madrid plays the final, Barcelona fans watch any other match from a previous year, on purpose."

 "When in doubt, go for the busty one."
 (Rhymes in Spanish)

-"Here, Thursdays are for Paella, it's a tradition that started because it was all maids' day off.
-Rich people ate it on Sundays."
+"Here, Thursdays are for Paella, it's a tradition that started because it was every maids' day off.
+Rich people use to eat it on Sundays."

 "Only Real Madrid fans accept that the team played badly, even if we loose.
 That's because we are the best."